jacksongoode/firefox-oneline/README.md

 Checkout this [guide](https://www.userchrome.org/how-create-userchrome-css.html) and copy the `userChrome.css` into your `chrome` folder.

 ## Note:
-As an alternative to having the addons hidden with the url bar, I keep my addons on my bookmarks bar so will appear with the shortcut (Ctrl+B).
+As an alternative to having the addons hidden with the url bar, I keep my addons on my bookmarks bar and reveal them with the shortcut (Ctrl+B).